 Applying for accreditation

 - The community language school must determine that it meets the eligibility requirements to be able to apply for accreditation/re-accreditation.

 - The community language school must prepare all the required supporting documentation in the required format and manner.
 Partially complete applications will not be processed.

 - At least two members of the school (including the Principal) must have checked all documentation to ensure it is complete.
 Both members must then sign the application form to confirm this.

 Once an application for accreditation or re-accreditation has been submitted:

-- The applicant school will receive acknowledgement in writing of receipt of the application.
+- The applicant school will receive acknowledgement in writing that their application has been received.

 - The application and supporting documentation will be checked and the applicant school may be contacted for further information if required.